nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 IP Addresses unfortunately do not directly represent VLANs except by assigning separate subnets to each VLAN.
 Those are separate **unicast** address ranges to each VLAN.
 With L3 glasses on the multicast address space is totally flat and painfully global.

 If your ISP re-routes your last mile through a different laser transmitter only a handful of routers within its infrastructure must be informed.
-But if you subscribe to a multicast address, someone has to figure out how to tell every mrouter on the planet that **might** be transmitting that address.
+But if you subscribe to a multicast address, someone has to figure out how to tell every mrouter on the planet that **might** be transmitting that address to you.

 This is why multicast support on the Internet backbone is close to non-existent.

-Routing of unicast addresses is relatively simple.
+Routing of unicast addresses is comparatively simple.
 The largest possible unicast prefix directs the datagram to the ISP, which can then apply more detailed routes to direct it to a specific geographic location and finally to the correct building or residence.
-A multicast address, however, can literally be directed to any edge router on the entire planet.
+Any multicast address, however, can literally be directed to any edge router on the entire planet.
+Subscribers can appear anywhere.
+The publisher can be anywhere.

-Or to any edge router on the entire planet where the ISP supports multicasting.

-I think you see why very few ISPs support multicasting.
-Supporting unicast router is simpler, and mandatory.
-You can't claim to provide an Internet service and not support unicast.
+I think you see why very few ISPs support multicast.
+Supporting unicast is simpler, and mandatory.
+You can't claim to provide an Internet service without unicast support.

 ## Multicasting Is Different for Datacenter Apps
 Datacenter multicasting does not have the same needs as conventional wide-area multicasting.